 Patients with Renal Impairment

 Renal impairment did not impact the exposure of semaglutide in a clinically relevant manner.
 The pharmacokinetics of semaglutide were evaluated following a single dose of 0.5 mg semaglutide in a study of patients with different degrees of renal impairment (mild, moderate, severe, or ESRD) compared with subjects with normal renal function.
-The pharmacokinetics were also assessed in subjects with overweight (BMI 27-29.9 kg/m2) or obesity (BMI greater than or equal to 30 kg/m2) and mild to moderate renal impairment, based on data from clinical trials.
+The pharmacokinetics were also assessed in subjects with overweight (BMI 27 to 29.9 kg/m2) or obesity (BMI greater than or equal to 30 kg/m2) and mild to moderate renal impairment, based on data from clinical trials.

 Patients with Hepatic Impairment